SkyLined/sl-firstboot/README.md

 # Questions and Answers
-Q: Does my script need to have unix-style line-breaks?
+> Does my script need to have unix-style line-breaks?

-A: No, when the script is copied to the image, line-breaks are automatically converted
+No. When the script is copied to the image, line-breaks are automatically converted.

+> Is there a Bash script version of this script?

+No. Though it is possible to port this script to Bash, I have no need for this myself and have no plans to do so at the moment.